harsha-0110/PPPwn-Luckfox/README.md

    ./install.sh
    ```

+10. After Reboot you can visit `http://172.32.0.93/` using any browser to access the web-ui and modify the config.

 ### Ubuntu SD Installation
 1. Download the Ubuntu image for your respective Luckfox Pico Model, SocToolKit from above and extract them.